jbox-web/gitolite/README.md

 This gem is designed to provide a Ruby interface to the [Gitolite](https://github.com/sitaramc/gitolite) Git backend system.

+It is based on [gitlab-grit](https://github.com/gitlabhq/grit) to manage the repository.

 It provides these functionalities :

 * [SSH Public Keys Management](https://github.com/jbox-web/gitolite/wiki/Features#wiki-ssh-public-keys-management)